 Marlee Akerson (She/Hers)

-Marlee just finished up her time at CU, completing a certificate in Post-Baccalaureate Pre-Medical studies, and now plans to attend medical school.
-Throughout her tenure as a CU student, she has been involved in two research projects looking at the social and environmental determinants of health abroad (eSwatini) and locally (front range of Colorado).
-Additionally, she has been involved with Medical Students for a Sustainable Future and the Climate Resources for Health Initiative, two international organizations working to incorporate environmental health and environmental justice into medical school curriculums.
+Marlee completed a certificate in Post-Baccalaureate Pre-Medical studies in 2022, and now plans to attend medical school.
+Throughout her tenure as a CU student, she was involved in two research projects looking at the social and environmental determinants of health abroad and locally.
+Additionally, she worked with Medical Students for a Sustainable Future and the Climate Resources for Health Initiative, two international organizations working to incorporate environmental health and environmental justice into medical school curriculums.
 She is passionate about understanding the dynamic and complicated ways climate change, public health, and medicine interact with each other and hopes to continue working in this realm throughout medical school and after.
 She is extremely grateful to Dr. Bailey and the entire WELS lab for cultivating a wonderful space of inclusivity, curiosity, and growth.
 She also finally learned what a p-value actually is.
 The next step is learning if it is pronounced chai-squared or ki-squared.

 Jensen Miller (They/Them)